-Edward W. Frykman has been an Account Executive with Crowell, Weedon & Co. since 1992.
-Previously, Mr. Frykman served as Senior Vice President of L.H.
+Edward W. Frykman has been a director of the Company since January 2004.
+Mr. Frykman was an Account Executive with Crowell, Weedon & Co., a position he held from 1992 until 2008 when he retired.
+Before his service at Crowell, Weedon & Co., Mr. Frykman served as Senior Vice President of L.H.
 Friend & Co.
-Both Crowell, Weedon & Co. and L.H.
+Both Crowell Weedon & Co. and L.H.
 Friend & Co. are investment brokerage firms located in Southern California.
 In addition, Mr. Frykman was a Senior Account Executive with Shearson Lehman Hutton, where he served as the Manager of the Los Angeles Regional Retail Office of E. F. Hutton & Co.
-Mr. Frykman was a director in the predecessor California corporation since its inception in May 2003 until January 2004, when he became a director of the Company.
-Mr. Frykman is also a director of Acacia Research Corporation (NASDAQ: ACTG & CBMX), a publicly-held corporation based in Newport Beach, California.
+Mr. Frykman was a director in Arrowhead's predecessor company since its inception in May 2003 until January 2004, when he became a director of the Company.
+Mr. Frykman is also a director of Acacia Research Corporation, a publicly-held corporation based in Newport Beach, California.

-LeRoy (Lee) T. Rahn was a partner with the intellectual property law firm of Christie, Parker & Hale from 1968 to 2003, more than 30 years, with a practice focused on assisting clients in protecting their intellectual property through obtaining, maintaining and enforcing patents and other legal rights.
-He retired from the law firm's partnership in 2003, but remains affiliated with the firm on an "of counsel" basis.
-He is a former president of the Los Angeles Intellectual Property Association and frequently makes presentations on intellectual property law to legal and trade groups.
+LeRoy (Lee) T. Rahn has been a director of the Company since January 2004.
+Mr. Rahn was a partner with the intellectual property law firm of Christie, Parker & Hale from 1968 to 2003, with a practice focused on assisting clients in protecting their intellectual property through obtaining, maintaining and enforcing patents and other legal rights.
+He retired from the law firm's partnership in 2003, but remained affiliated with the firm on an "of counsel" basis until December 31, 2007.
+He is a former president of the Los Angeles Intellectual Property Association.
 Prior to becoming an attorney, Mr. Rahn obtained a degree in electrical engineering.
-Mr. Rahn was a director in the predecessor California corporation from December 2003 to January 2004 when he became a director of the Company.
+Mr. Rahn was a director in Arrowhead's predecessor company from December 2003 to January 2004 when he became a director of the Company.

-Charles P. McKenney has maintained a government affairs law practice in Pasadena, California since 1989, representing businesses and organizations in their relations with state and local government regarding their obligations under state and local land use and trade practices laws.
-From 1973 through 1989, he served as Attorney for Corporate Government Affairs for Sears, Roebuck and Co., helping to organize and carry out Sears' western state and local government relations programs.
-Mr. McKenney has served two terms on the Pasadena, California City Council as well as on several city boards and committees, including three city Charter Reform Task Forces.
-Mr. McKenney became a director of the Company in March 2004.
+Charles P. McKenney has been a director of the Company since April 2004.
+Mr. McKenney has maintained a government affairs law practice in Pasadena, California since 1989, representing businesses and organizations in their relations with state and local government regarding their obligations under state and local land use and trade practices laws.
+From 1973 through 1989, he served as Attorney for Corporate Government Affairs for Sears, Roebuck and Co., helping organize and carry out Sears's western state and local government relations programs.
+Mr. McKenney has served two terms on the Pasadena, California, City Council as well as on several city boards and committees, including three city Charter Reform Task Forces.